iron-io/docs/worker/cli/index.md

 <li><b>Developer</b>- This is the standard Iron.io account.
 Users created as developers will only have access to the projects that the admin has given them.</li></ul>
 <img src='https://raw.githubusercontent.com/iron-io/docs/gh-pages/images/madeRoles.png' style="width: 90%;">

 Once the other users have been added, it’s time to assign their access.
-To the right of each name is a gear icon, cliikc that to see all of the options:<br />
+To the right of each name is a gear icon, click that to see all of the options:<br />
 <img src='https://raw.githubusercontent.com/iron-io/docs/gh-pages/images/gearWithDripDowns.png' style="width: 90%;">

 <ul><li><b>Manage User Projects</b>- Allows you to give or remove access from the projects in your organization.